realA10001986/Dash-Gauges/README.md

 ### Sound-pack installation

 The firmware comes with audio data ("sound-pack") which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
-Only if either a new version of the sound-pack is released, or your device is quiet after a firmware update, a re-installation/update is needed.
+Only if the "Empty" LED signals "SOS" (three short blinks, three long blinks, three short blicks) during boot, a re-installation/update is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "DGA.bin".